 A throwback to the old days, metal bed wagons are rough, tough and sturdy.
-There’s nothing like wizzing down a hill full speed in an old Radio Flyer, steering from the cockpit while your wingman hangs off the back, pushing and trying to keep you upright.
+There’s nothing like wizzing down a hill full speed in an old metal wagon, steering from the cockpit while your wingman hangs off the back, pushing and trying to keep you upright.
 What’s changed with the metal wagons of yester-year?
 Not much…but there’s a reason why they’ve been around for so long.

 - Sturdiness – You still see these metal wagons at gardening nurseries because they can take the daily abuse